Transaction Processing and ACID Support

 A read-only operation in TigerGraph does not add or remove vertices or edges or change any vertex/edge attribute values.
 An update operation in TigerGraph is an operation which either changes some vertex/edge attribute value or inserts some new or delete some existing vertex/edge.

-The TigerGraph system provides full ACID transactions with sequential consistency.
+The TigerGraph system provides full ACID transactions with Strong Consistency.
 Transactions are defined as follows:

 Each GSQL query is a transaction.
 Each query may have multiple read or write operations.